Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Introduction

-A variety of \ac{CPR} methodologies have been investigated in science and engineering.
-On one end, direct \ac{EM} characterization with specialized instruments (e.g., waveguides and resonators) can achieve high accuracy but typically requires dedicated setups and offline measurements~\cite{b8,b9,b10}.
-On the other end, multimodal and data-driven approaches leverage auxiliary sensing modalities and training data to infer material parameters at scale~\cite{b11,b12,b13,b14,b15,b16}.
-While effective in controlled settings, these approaches are not always compatible with large-scale 6G deployment, where \ac{ISAC} already provides rich, time-synchronized in-band observations.
-This motivates a physics-grounded route, namely \ac{EII}, which formulates \ac{CPR} as an inverse scattering problem governed by Maxwell's equations and integral operators~\cite{b17,b18,b19}.
 In the frequency domain, the wireless multipath channel can be viewed as a parametric surrogate of Green's-function-based propagation~\cite{b20}.
 Therefore, in \ac{ISAC} systems, our forward model starts from the communication link and treats the resulting \ac{CSI} as an intrinsic sensing observation.
 It serves as a surrogate for conventional scattered-field measurements and yields a physics-based mapping from constitutive parameters to the channel observations~\cite{b21,b22,b23}.
 In this work, we focus on the sensing side of \ac{ISAC}, where the environment is inferred from communication-generated observations, and aim to provide an operator-centric theoretical characterization of ill-posedness under this pilot-aided \ac{CSI}-driven observation mechanism.
 Fig.~\ref{fig:isac} illustrates the considered ISAC-enabled sensing scenario.

 \ac{ISAC}-enabled \ac{EII} still faces structural limitations, and we highlight two closely related issues.
 First, \ac{DT}-oriented deterministic channel modeling demands high-precision \ac{CPR}, yet inverse-scattering-based \ac{CPR} is inherently often ill-conditioned.
 Small singular values of the forward scattering matrix that maps the scene contrast to the measured \ac{CSI} indicate severe ill-conditioning, leading to high sensitivity to measurement perturbations and pronounced noise amplification~\cite{b24,b25}.
 Second, migrating from conventional scattered-field measurements to \ac{ISAC}-generated \ac{CSI} fundamentally reshapes the forward model.
 Unlike classical \ac{EII} settings, the \ac{CSI} is jointly shaped by waveform-dependent pilots and the transmitter- and receiver-side propagation channels, resulting in a structured and factorized scattering operator.